praveenoruganti/praveenoruganti-reactjs/1_Introduction/ReadMe.md

 - Download and install editor [https://code.visualstudio.com/docs/?dv=win](https://code.visualstudio.com/docs/?dv=win)

 ## Main components to build a react application are
-- webpack.config.js -> contains information about the dependencies and the files from where browser start rendering form
+- webpack.config.js -> contains information about the dependencies and the files from where browser start rendering form.
-- HTML file -> contains the html template which is used by browser to render the elements on the webpage
+- HTML file -> contains the html template which is used by browser to render the elements on the webpage.
 - JSX file -> contains description off what all components we want to display on our webpage and how they will behave.

 ## Create React App